-The department of Microbiology and Immunology is seeking a Full-Time Lab Tech III to work in a basic science laboratory, to conduct microbiological and/or immunological research.
+The department of Microbiology and Immunology is seeking a full-time Graduate Research Assistant to work in a basic science laboratory, to conduct microbiological and/or immunological research.

 The individual will work on studies, which have as their goal the understanding of basic mechanisms involved in microbial and viral pathogenesis, immune responses to infectious agents, and microbial evolution.
-The individual will also participate in a special training program, which is designed to prepare the successful applicant for admission to a Ph.D. program within one - two years.
+The individual will also participate in a special training program, which is designed to prepare the successful applicant for admission to a Ph.D. program within one year.

 The individual will be supervised by the project director, Edith Lord,Ph.D.
 Additional training and supervision will be provided by other faculty members in the Department of Microbiology and Immunology, as needed, and training in specific laboratory techniques and methods will also be provided by other laboratory staff members.